nestormh/pcbasic/README.md

 * *--verbose-brewer*: If selected (True by default), the output from the tests described for the SerialBrewer module is shown.
 It is useful to test the communication with the Brewer if it fails.

-* *--maximal-memory*: Althought it comes from the original PC-Basic, now it allows sizes bigger than 64K.
+* *--max-memory*: Althought it comes from the original PC-Basic, now it allows sizes bigger than 64K.

 ## PYTHON statement ##